jwisda/actionstats/README.md

     aStat := actionstats.New()

 #### func AddAction
     Adds an action to the current list of tracked actions and returns an error.
     Errors must be checked on return to ensure an update.

     sStat := actionstats.New()
     actionJsonTemplate := "{\"action\":\"%v\", \"time\":%v}"
-    err := aStat.AddAction(fmt.Sprintf(actionJsonTemplate, "jump", 100))
+    if err := aStat.AddAction(fmt.Sprintf(actionJsonTemplate, "jump", 100)); err == nil {
+    	log.Print("success!!")
+    }

 #### func GetStats
     Returns the current Stats of the tracked actions in a json serialized string format.